cvalenzuela/Mappa/README.md

 #### append(canvas)

 > Appends (overlays) a canvas to a tile map.
 This method needs to be called inside [`setup()`](https://p5js.org/reference/#/p5/setup).
-It needs to be used together with [`tileMap(options)`]() to display a map.
+It needs to be used together with [`tileMap()`]() to display a map.

-This method will actually create the tile map referenced in [`tileMap(options)`]() and overlay the selected canvas on top of it, allowing to control and move the map while maintaining the canvas position and relationship.
+This method will actually create the tile map referenced in [`tileMap()`]() and overlay the selected canvas on top of it, allowing to control and move the map while maintaining the canvas position and relationship.
 The tile map generated is a separate DOM element that is displayed behind the canvas and is the same size of the canvas.

 Since this map has no relationship with the elements drawn on the canvas, no background color needs to be used in the sketch in order to see the map.
-Alternatively, using p5 [clear()](https://p5js.org/reference/#/p5/clear) function in the `draw()` method will allow to clear the canvas each frame.
+Alternatively, using p5 [clear()](https://p5js.org/reference/#/p5/clear) function in the [`draw()`](https://p5js.org/reference/#/p5/draw) method will allow to clear the canvas each frame.
 This is useful when displaying geolocated elements and moving the map.

 `apennd(canvas)`